keeganmccallum/sql4pandas/README.md

 pdsql
 =====

 Efficient SQL bindings for the pandas data analysis library.
 Compile and execute sql queries directly on pandas data frames without copying to an external database.
+Written in pure python (no C extensions), but as it operates directly on pandas dataframes and uses numexpr for further optimizations, is quite efficient compared to other pandas sql modules.

 # Capabilities